Shanthi Krishna

 Shanthi Krishna is an Indian actress known for her leading roles in Malayalam and Tamil films.
-As a star in the 1980s and 1990s, she won the Kerala State Film Award for Best Actress for her performance as Sharadammini in Chakoram (1994), the Filmfare Award for Best Supporting Actress – Malayalam for her performance in Njandukalude Nattil Oridavela, and the Kerala state television award for best actress three times in a row.
+As a star in the 1980s and 1990s, she won many accolades including the Kerala State Film Award for Best Actress for her performance as Sharadammini in Chakoram (1994), and the Kerala State Television Award for Best Actress three times in a row also Filmfare Award for Best Supporting Actress – Malayalam for her performance in Njandukalude Nattil Oridavela, her comeback film.

 Early life

-Her parents are R. Krishna and K. Sharada, a Palakkad family based in Bombay.
+Her parents are R. Krishna and K. Sharada, a Palakkad Iyer family based in Bombay.
 She completed her education at Mumbai S.I.E.S.
 College and General Education Academy.
 Her three brothers are Sreeram, Satheesh and film director Suresh Krissna.

 The same year, she acted in her first Tamil film, Paneer Pushpangal.
 She quit the film industry after her first marriage, but made a comeback in 1991 in the movie Nayam Vyakthamakkunnu.
 She won the Kerala State Film Award for Best Actress for her performance in Chakoram (1994).
 In 1997 she stopped appearing in Malayalam movies.
 She served as a jury member in Malayalam film awards.
 She made a second comeback in 2017 with the movie Njandukalude Nattil Oridavela.